davidmjadams/simpleshapes/content/articles/writing-effective-landing-page-content.md

 A popular format to start with is that of strapline, followed by a sentence or two backing this up ie what are you solving and how do you solve it.

 [Slack](https://slack.com/) features the headline “Imagine what you’ll accomplish together” followed by “Slack is a collaboration hub for work, no matter what work you do.
 It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
 With Slack, your team is better connected”.

-This is most obviously appealing the pull of what you can achieve while using Slack.
+This is most obviously appealing to the pull of what you can achieve while using Slack.
 But it also subtly hints and the push away from your current solution.
 It positions Slack as a facilitator of your goals, targets and aspirations.
 Say you are launching a startup, it nudges your brain into thinking about the reasons that you set out on this journey.
 You are reminded of you want to achieve, and importantly how your life will be better at the end of this journey.
 Further down the page, it goes into detail about how exactly it will help you.
 Then backs it up showing the various high profile companies using the service, reassuring the anxiety of the switch.
 It then finishes up with “Try Slack with your team for free”, reducing the barriers formed by existing habits to switching, if you don’t like it, you haven’t paid anything.

 ## Copywriting